openeuropa/oe_showcase/modules/oe_showcase_list_pages/README.md

     * Facets exist in a global namespace, so their machine names should be properly prefixed to make them distinguishable and prevent conflicts.
     * Facets and facet sources for list pages are _not_ reused across content types, so you may need to create multiple facets for the same field.
 This means the machine name prefix should include the content type.
   * Click "Save".
 This should open the "Edit" tab for the new facet.
-  * In "Widget", it is recommended to choose one of the widgets provided by `oe_list_pages`, such as "List pages date", "List pages fulltext" or "List pages multiselect".
+  * In "Widget", choose one of the widgets provided by `oe_list_pages`, such as "List pages date", "List pages fulltext" or "List pages multiselect".
+    * To be more precise, only widget are supported that implement `ListPagesWidgetInterface`.
+Other widgets won't show up as filters on the list page.
 * On the facets overview page, the new facets should appear in a facet source like `'list_facet_source:node:oe_sc_news'`.

 ### Permissions